evanwire/GitClone/README.md

 ./WTF currentversion <project name>
 Current version is used to get the current version of a project and all the files it contains on the server.
 If the project does not exist on the server, currentversion will fail.

-Side Note:
-Unfortunately, the history and rollback commands are not included.